 Diabetes Victoria provides insurance, small annual grants and ongoing support and resources to all peer support groups.
 In return, peer support groups provide their local communities with safe and friendly environments to meet and support other community members living with diabetes, while helping to raise awareness and funds for Diabetes Victoria in their local communities.

-Please search through the map below to find a support group in your local area.
-Click on T1 or the T2 tile, to reveal more information about the respective type of support group in your area.
-Click on the M tile, to display information about peer support groups that support both type 1 and 2 diabetes.
+Please search through the map to find a support group in your local area.
+Click on T1, T2 or M tile, to reveal more information about the respective type of support group in your area.

 *Please note: Peer support groups are for adults aged 18 and over, including groups for parents and carers of people living with diabetes.
 For children and teenagers under 18 years of age, Diabetes Camps Victoria provide an opportunity for young people living with diabetes to connect with each other through camps and day activities.
 Find out more about Diabetes Camps Victoria.